-Make sure to follow Commercial Kitchen Hood Code Requirements as you prepare your Type II hood:
+Make sure to follow the Commercial Kitchen Hood Code Requirements as you prepare your Type II hood:

 Construct sturdy supports:

-These type of hood supports should be able to hold the load of the hood, unsupported ductwork, effluent load, and possible weight of any personnel working on the hood.
+These types of hood supports should be able to hold the load of the hood, unsupported ductwork, effluent load, and possible weight of any personnel working on the hood.

 Seal joints internally:

 Joints, seams, and penetrations for Type II hoods should be sealed on the interior of the hood.
 The interior should provide a smooth surface that is easily cleanable and watertight.

 Use appropriate materials: